-It should be noted that the ordinary shareholders' meeting held on May 24, 2018 authorised, upon prior revocation of the authorization granted by the ordinary shareholders' meeting held on May 4, 2017 (which was not exercised), the board of directors to the acquisition and subsequent disposal of own shares up to a maximum of 500 million of the Company's shares, representing approximately 4.92% of the share capital, and up to a maximum amount of Euro 2 billion.
-The acquisition of own shares has been authorised for eighteen months starting from the date of the Shareholders' Meeting; no deadline has been established for the disposal of the acquired own shares.
-Moreover, the same Shareholders' Meeting defined, on the basis of the board of directors' proposal, purposes, terms and conditions for the acquisition and sale of the Company's own shares, laying down in particular the modalities for the determination of the purchase price and the operating procedures for the implementation of the purchase operations.
-As of the date of this report, the Board of Directors has not exercised the right provided for by the authorization above, and, therefore, the Company does not hold own shares.
+It should be noted that the ordinary shareholders' meeting held on May 16, 2019 authorised, upon prior revocation of the authorization granted by the ordinary shareholders' meeting held on May 24, 2018 (which was not exercised), the board of directors to the acquisition and subsequent disposal of treasury shares up to a maximum of 500 million of the Company's shares, representing approximately 4.92% of the share capital, and up to a maximum amount of Euro 2 billion.
+The acquisition of treasury shares has been authorised for eighteen months starting from the date of the shareholders' meeting; no deadline has been established for the disposal of the acquired treasury shares.
+Moreover, the same shareholders' meeting defined, on the basis of the board of directors' proposal, purposes, terms and conditions for the acquisition and sale of the Company's treasury shares, laying down in particular the modalities for the determination of the purchase price and the operating procedures for the implementation of the purchase operations.